baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 {:refdef: style="text-align: center;"}
 ![33](./assets/images/comparison.png){:class="img-responsive"}{:height="774px" width="808px"}<br><br>
 {: refdef}
+*Fig. 8.
+Comparison of Real-time and Precalculated rectification.*

 As we can see, the quality is comparable, however, it depends on what the fundamental matrix is going to be for the real-time rectification method.